-The following table presents information with respect to our senior officers and directors (except that Messrs.
-Rosellini and Chernicoff who are our Class II directors are listed below in Proposal 1):
+The following table presents information with respect to our current senior officers and directors (except that the biographies of Messrs.
+Robichaud and Chernicoff who are nominated to be our Class II directors are listed below in Proposal 1 and that Mr. Rosellini will not stand for reelection):

-Date First Elected or

-Name and Address Age Appointed Position(s)

-Doug Croxall 47 November 14, 2012 Chief Executive Officer and Chairman

-Francis Knuettel II 50 May 15, 2014 Chief Financial Officer

-James Crawford 41 March 1, 2013 Chief Operating Officer

-Edward Kovalik 41 April 15, 2014 Director

-Richard Tyler 58 March 18, 2015 Director
+Date First Elected or Name and Address Age Appointed Position(s) Doug Croxall 47 November 14, 2012 Chief Executive Officer and Chairman Francis Knuettel II 50 May 15, 2014 Chief Financial Officer James Crawford 41 March 1, 2013 Chief Operating Officer Edward Kovalik 41 April 15, 2014 Director Richard Tyler 58 March 18, 2015 Director William Rosellini 37 March 8, 2013 Director (not standing for reelection)